slevithan/regex/README.md

 ### Atomic groups

-[Atomic groups](https://www.regular-expressions.info/atomic.html), written as `(?>…)`, automatically throw away all backtracking positions remembered by any tokens inside the group.
-They're most commonly used to improve performance, and are a much needed feature that `regex` brings to native JavaScript regular expressions.
+Atomic groups are noncapturing groups with special behavior, and are written as `(?>…)`.
+After matching the contents of an atomic group, the regex engine automatically throws away all backtracking positions remembered by any tokens within the group.
+Atomic groups are most commonly used to improve performance, and are a much needed feature that `regex` brings to native JavaScript regular expressions.

 Example: